On Chronic Pain and Disability

 Current dry needling done by physiotherapists uses about 6 short needles per session, only addressing a negligible fraction of all the trigger points that may be contributing to your pain condition.
 My mother uses 60-70 needles of different lengths per session, slowly introducing the needles and leaving them in for about 30 mins, as opposed to quickly pumping them in and out, as is done in the US – it’s a completely different technique in her hands.

-These past few years, we have been working to try to find a pathway to training qualified US-based professionals to do USGDN – it requires both requires ultrasound training and an extremely thorough re-grounding in muscle anatomy for physicians and an even more extensive training for non-physicians.
-It has been a long, uphill arduous path with little success until now, but 2021 may be the year where things change.
+These past few years, we have been working towards finding a pathway to train qualified US-based professionals to do USGDN.
+It requires both requires ultrasound training and an extremely thorough re-grounding in muscle anatomy for physicians and an even more extensive training for non-physicians.

-If anyone is looking for USGDN as described above as a treatment for their chronic pain, I would consult this pain physician in Dallas.
+If anyone is looking for DN as described above as a treatment for their chronic pain, I would consult this pain physician in Dallas.
 He also practices regenerative medicine, which may marry very well with USGDN (which itself promotes muscle healing) to produce even more spectacular results.

 As a note, USGDN or other treatments (such as botulinum toxin injection) that relieve trigger points can help with cancer pain (see here and here), which has now shown to be partly myofascial in origin, complex regional pain syndrome, interstitial cystitis, migraines, trigeminal neuralgia, piriformis syndrome (a type of sciatica), lower back or disc pain, abdominal and visceral pains, knee pains (both osteoarthritis and rheumatoid arthritis), writer’s cramp, carpal tunnel, and so many other conditions.